 - 10. At year-end, the reserves are above the target reserves range which is a reflection of the significant investment gain in the prior year, in addition to prudent expenditure control this year. - 11.
 The Executive has continued to monitor the reserves position as the year progressed.
 We will be utilising the Information Technology reserve to support the ongoing investment in our infrastructure and security, such as the upgrading of our CRM system, and the Values project which will allow for the implementation and evaluation of shared decision-making resources which will support osteopaths with undertaking CPD. - 12.
-We will be coming back to Council later in the year setting the criteria for how we might further use our additional reserves to support the delivery of our strategic objectives.
+Additionally, Council will recall that at its previous meeting in May 2023, it agreed criteria for future reserves spending proposals.